-Target level: A predetermined operational value for the control measure which has been shown to eliminate or control a hazard at a CCP (see also TOLERANCE below).
+A predetermined operational value for the control measure which has been shown to eliminate or control a hazard at a Critical Control Point (see also TOLERANCE below).

 - General: verification of monitoring records of CCPs (frequency, outcome of measuring results over period of time);